2ndQuadrant/pglogical/README.md

 It also adds some features:

-* Flexible connections between nodes; topology is not restricted to mesh multi-master.
+* Flexible connections between nodes; topology is not restricted to a mesh configuration like BDR's.
 Cascading logical replication is possible.

 * Loosely-coupled output plugin that's re-usable for other projects